ordina-jworks/ordina-jworks.github.io/_posts/2021-07-06-Influential-tech-lead.md

 - **Subjective norm a.k.a "What's everyone else doing?"**: We're asking ourselves what others think of the behaviour and how they judge it.
 If we think that others consider the behaviour to be normal or good, it is more likely that we will perform the behaviour.
 - **Perceived behavioural control a.k.a "Can I do it?"**: When we believe that behaviour is easy to perform, we are more likely to perform the behaviour.

-So when you're asking the software engineer on your team to write unit tests, the three elements listed above will cross his mind and he will ask himself questions like: "Is it a good thing to write unit tests?", "Is it in my own interest to write unit tests?", "Does everyone write unit tests or is it just me?", "Do I know how to write unit tests and do I have enough information/time to write them?", ...
+So when you're asking the software engineer on your team to write unit tests, the three elements listed above will cross his mind and he/she will ask himself questions like: "Is it a good thing to write unit tests?", "Is it in my own interest to write unit tests?", "Does everyone write unit tests or is it just me?", "Do I know how to write unit tests and do I have enough information/time to write them?", ...
 Targeting each and every one of these elements is the key to success when you want your colleague to start writing unit tests.

 So what can you do to influence the other person's thinking?

-- **"Is the behaviour good and is it right?"**: Identify what the other person cares about, what he thinks is good and what he thinks is the right thing to do.
+- **"Is the behaviour good and is it right?"**: Identify what the other person cares about, what he/she thinks is good and what he/she thinks is the right thing to do.
 For example, your colleague might think it's super important to finish his user story as quickly as possible.
-The key thing to do here as a technical team lead is not to be manipulative or dishonest, but to genuinely align your goals with his motivations and things he already cares about.
+The key thing to do here as a technical team lead is not to be manipulative or dishonest, but to genuinely align your goals with his motivations and things he/she already cares about.
 Writing unit tests facilitates change, provides documentation, and ultimately saves time.
 - **"What's everyone else doing?"**: You can present that writing unit tests is an industry standard and not some kind of crazy idea you've just come up with.
 Presenting it as a good practice and being able to demonstrate why other successful teams or companies do it, is a good way to help your colleague see that what you're asking him to do is normal in the industry.
-- **"Can I do it?"**: If your colleague thinks it is too difficult, he will never start writing unit tests.
+- **"Can I do it?"**: If your colleague thinks it is too difficult, he/she will never start writing unit tests.
 Therefore, present it as a clear and small change, and make it easy for him to do.
-Offer your support and show examples of good and successful unit tests so he gains confidence and knows he can do it.
+Offer your support and show examples of good and successful unit tests so he/she gains confidence and knows he/she can do it.

 > "The key to successful leadership is influence, not authority." – Ken Blanchard